 All Westlake Christian School administrators, teachers, and staff members have been fully screened and background checked pursuant to state law.

 The Westlake Christian School Policy for reporting misconduct can be found in our Parent-Student Handbook.
-Please report any instance or suspected instance of employee misconduct to Mrs. Roggenbaum, our Head of School.
+Please report any instance or suspected instance of employee misconduct to Dr. Roggenbaum, our Head of School.